forrazh/forrazh/README.md

 ### I'm currently working on :
 - an Android implementation of the Jisho Website in Kotlin.
 - a Discord Bot in Kotlin.
+(Almost "finished", will be deployed soon.. :o)

 ### I’m currently planning to work on :
-- a WebSite speaking about me, myself and I made in React JS.
+- a website speaking about me, myself and I made in React JS.
-- a Monster Hunter Rise armor set generator probably in ReactJS with a full Interface and a data base. -> Maybe make it an Android app ?
+- a website using Kotlin/JS...

 ### I have learnt about :
-- Java
+- Java -> Good experience
-- C
+- C -> Solid basis
-- Kotlin
+- Kotlin -> Still learning
-- SQL
+- SQL -> Basis
-- Vanilla JavaScript and WebDev
+- Vanilla JavaScript and WebDev -> Basis
-- Android Dev (Kotlin / Java)
+- Android Dev (Kotlin / Java) -> Solid experience
-- Linux (Ubuntu, Debian, Fedora, MX Linux, Garuda, Arch)
+- Linux (Ubuntu, Debian, Fedora, MX Linux, Garuda, Arch, Pop_OS) -> Solid basis

 ### I'd also like to learn about :
-- Rust
-- Cpp
+- Rust or Cpp
 - Kotlin/JS

 I am also a member of the [Camiraz](https://github.com/Camiraz) Organization (just some friends) !